Thujeevan-CT/cuemeet-client/README.md

 # CueMeet API Client for Node.js

-A TypeScript/JavaScript client library for interacting with the CueMeet API.
+A TypeScript/JavaScript client library for interacting with the [CueMeet API](https://cuemeet.ai).
+For detailed documentation, visit our [official docs](https://cuemeet.github.io/cuemeet-documentation).

+CueMeet is an API-first platform that powers meeting bot products.
+It provides transcription, summarization, speaker tracking, and workflow automation out of the box — so you can focus on building a great product, not infrastructure.
+CueMeet offers both cloud and self-hosted deployment options.
+You can run CueMeet on your own infrastructure for maximum data privacy and compliance needs.
+CueMeet is completely free to use.

 ## Features